despairblue/furry-octo-dangerzone/02-basics/README.md

 ### [React](https://facebook.github.io/react)
 As part of SceGraToo as tree view
-React is utilized by SceGraToo to render the tree view that gives a more structured view of the scene graph than the 3 dimensional representation.
+React is utilized by SceGraToo to render the tree view that gives a more structured view of the scene-graph than the 3 dimensional representation.

 #### Objective description of the problem
-The most important part of SceGraToo is the tree view, that visualizes the x3d scene graph in a more comprehendible.
+The most important part of SceGraToo is the tree view, that visualizes the x3d scene-graph in a more comprehendible.

 **Requirements:**
 1. has to work right away <sup>[80]</sup>